robertstass/coot_plumage/README.md

 ## Coot plumage - Adding a feathery flourish to Coot.

 A small collection of mostly time saving add-ons for the model building software Coot.
 Installation instructions can be found at the end of this file.

+Written by Robert Stass, Bowden group, STRUBI/OPIC (2024)

 ## Molprobity to Coot
 Extract a list of residues from the Molprobity multi-criterion table produced by the web server and send them to coot.
 Buttons and hotkeys are provided to quickly cycle through residues in this list within coot to quickly fix issues without having to keep cross-referencing back to the table.